cognitedata/inso-bootstrap-cli/README.md

 - `delete`
   - Delete mode used to delete CDF Groups, Datasets and Raw Databases

-To test the tool out without connecting to a CDF-project, comment out the cognite-section of the config an run the `diagram` command (on WSL):
+To test the tool out without connecting to a CDF-project, comment out the cognite-section of the config and run the `diagram` command (on WSL):

 ```
  poetry run bootstrap-cli --debug diagram --cdf-project=shiny-dev configs/config-simple-v2-draft.yml | clip.exe